-File d by the Registrant ⊠

-File d by a Party other than the Registrant \square

-Che eck the appropriate box:

-Preliminary Proxy Statement

-Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-\boxtimes Definitive Proxy Statement

-Definitive Additional Materials

-Soliciting Material under §240.14a-11(c) or §240.14a-2

-Dropbox, Inc.

-Dropbox, Inc.

-Dropbox, Inc. (Name of Registrant as Specified In Its Charter)

---Pay Dropbox, Inc. (Name of Registrant as Specified In Its Charter) rment of Filing Fee (Check the appropriate box):

-Pay Dropbox, Inc. (Name of Registrant as Specified In Its Charter) ment of Filing Fee (Check the appropriate box): No fee required.
+File d by the Registrant ⊠ File d by a Party other than the Registrant □ Che eck the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) X Definitive Proxy Statement Definitive Additional Materials Soliciting Material under §240.14a-11(c) or §240.14a-2 Dropbox, Inc. (Name of Registrant as Specified In Its Charter) Pay ment of Filing Fee (Check the appropriate box): X No fee required.
+Fee paid previously with preliminary materials.
+Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.